Researches

 no. 10 manufactured

-The chassis 2211137 is one of the rare original Monza versions that have two seats and a still short-wheelbase chassis.
-The famous driver of the 1930's, Tazio Nuvolari, drove the Monza during many of his races and this chassis was his personal car from May 31, 1933 to February 7, 1934.
-After that, the gentlemen driver Luigi Soffietti bought the 8C and ran several races and GP including the 1934 Mille Miglia, the Parma Poggio di Berceto and the German Grand Prix.
-In 1935 and 1936 this 8C entered in other two Mille Miglias with the gentlemen driver Giovanni Battista Santinelli.
+The chassis no. 2211137 is one of the last (the third to last, being the last one it is n° 2211139) of the 88 8C 2300 II series chassis produced between 1932 and 1933.
+It is one of the rare original Monza versions that feature the Scuderia Ferrari uprated 2.6 L engine, two seats and a still short-wheelbase chassis.
+The famous 1930s driver, Tazio Nuvolari, drove the Monza in many of his races, and this chassis was his personal car from May 31, 1933, to February 7, 1934.
+After that, the gentleman driver Luigi Soffietti purchased the 8C and competed in several races and GPs, including the 1934 Mille Miglia, the Parma-Poggio di Berceto, and the German Grand Prix.
+In 1935 and 1936, this 8C was entered in another two Mille Miglias with the gentleman driver Giovanni Battista Santinelli.